Aatishkb/Movie-Recommendation-System/README.md

+# Movie Recommendation System

-# Project Aim
+# Project Aim:
 - The aim of this project is to develop a movie recommendation system that suggests movies to users based on certain criteria and user preferences.
 By analyzing a dataset of movies, the system will utilize various data science techniques to recommend movies that align with user tastes.

-# Implementation Steps
+# Implementation Steps:

 ### 1. Importing Required Libraries

 - import numpy as np